BiSaXa/TravellingSalesman/README.md

 In the following StdDraw window, first press 'S' key to place the starting point.

-After that, you can place up-to 10 destination points with the 'D' key.
-After 10 destination points have been placed, program will automatically start calculating the minimum distance route.
+After that, you can place destination points with the 'D' key.
+You can place as much as you want but be careful as time it takes to calculate is exponential.

-If you want to calculate earlier and not use 10 points, simply press 'X' key at any given time.

-~~This 10-point restriction is to prevent insane search times and/or out of memory errors.~~

-WIP: Currently trying to fix memory issue..
+When you feel like you are done with destination points, press 'X' key to start calculating.

+Estimated times to calculate according to point number; (Please note that these times can change based on system specs.)

+> <=6 Points = 100ms
+> 7 Points = 150ms
+> 8 Points = 250ms
+> 9 Points = 450ms
+> 10 Points = 3s
+> 11 Points = 33s
+> 12 Points = 7.5m
+> \>12 Points = Too much.

+You can clearly see that it increases very quickly, making it exponential.
+Our time complexity is O(n!).

 ## Screenshots